smartlab-br/openshift-zookeeper/README.md

-# openshift-zookeeper
+# SmartLab Zookeeper

-Zookeeper foruse in OpenShift 3.5+
+Zookeeper for SmartLab developers

+==> To run in standalone mode, pass the -h like hostname-xx

+     > Example
+        docker run -p 2181:2181 -d -h zookeeper-01 smartlab/zookeeper